-As set forth in the summary above, reducing the density of the Proposed Action is not a necessary remedial measure to address any identified potentially significant adverse impact of the Proposed Action.
-The Proposed Action incorporates measures to ensure that the potential impacts are properly mitigated and/or avoided.
+The Applicant submits that the Proposed Action incorporates measures to ensure that the potential impacts are properly mitigated and/or avoided.
 In support of this conclusion, the Applicant evaluated reduced density versions of the Proposed Action, with 25, 50 and 75 units, as requested by the Lead Agency.
 The differences between the Proposed Action and the reduced-density iterations are summarized in Table 4-1.